-Northeast High School is a high school with a rich history in Macon, GA (Bibb County).
-It houses grades 9-12, and its current enrollment is approximately 988 students.
-As of the 2008-2009 school year, Northeast was classified as a NI-5 school.
-For the past three years, Northeast has missed the graduation rate target, and they have missed Math targets for the last two years.
-It should also be noted that the percentage of students absent over 15 days has steadily increased over the past three school terms, from 28.5% in 2006-2007 to 60.9% in 2008-2009.
+Rutland High School is a high school in Macon, GA (Bibb County).
+It houses grades 9-12, and its current enrollment is approximately 1125 students.
+As of the 2008-2009 school term, Rutland was classified as a NI-3 school.
+For the past three years, Rutland has missed the graduation rate (two years), math (two years), and ELA (one year) targets.
+It should also be noted that the percentage of students absent over 15 days over the past three school terms has been around 22%.

-A new principal was selected to lead the implementation of the Transformation Model for Northeast High School.
-Administrators and teachers at Northeast will be trained and have input into a rigorous, transparent, and equitable evaluation system (Georgia's CLASS Keys).
+A new principal was selected to lead the implementation of the Transformation Model for Rutland High School.
+Administrators and teachers at Rutland will be trained and have input into a rigorous, transparent, and equitable evaluation system (Georgia's Class Keys).
 The evaluation system will take into account data on student growth as a significant factor, as well as other factors such as multiple observation-based assessments of performance and ongoing collections of professional practice reflective to student achievement and increased high school graduation rates.

-School leaders, teachers, and other staff who, in implementing the Transformation Model at Northeast High School, have increased student achievement and high school graduation rates will be identified and rewarded.
-Those who, given ample opportunities to improve professional practice but have not done so, will be removed from the school.
+School leaders, teachers, and other staff who, in implementing the Transformation Model at Rutland High School, have increased student achievement and high school graduation rates will be identified and rewarded.
+Those who, given ample opportunities to improve professional practice, but have not done so, will be removed from the school.
 Rewards will include the opportunity to attend state and local conferences and monetary rewards for classroom resources.
-In addition to financial incentives, there will be increased opportunities for promotion and career growth and more flexible work conditions that are designed to recruit, place, and retain staff with the skills necessary to meet the needs of the students in a transformation school.
+In addition to financial incentives, there will be increased opportunities for promotion and career growth, and more flexible work conditions that are designed to recruit, place, and retain staff with the skills necessary to meet the needs of the students in a transformation school.
+Teachers will be paid at their state rate of pay for any work done during off-contract-hours.

 Data will be used to identify and implement an instructional program that is research-based and vertically aligned from one grade to the next as well as aligned with state academic standards.
 The data will be continuous (formative, interim, and summative assessments) in order to inform teachers and assist them in differentiation of instruction to meet the academic needs of individual students.
-Northeast High School will establish schedules and strategies to meet the need for increased learning time.
+Rutland High School will establish schedules and strategies to meet the need for increased learning time.
 The master schedule will incorporate an additional 30 minutes daily for the academic support of students.
-A summer bridge program will begin in July 2011, providing additional time for 9th graders as they transition to high school.
+A summer Bridge program will begin in July 2011, providing additional time for 9th graders as they transition to high school.

-The Northeast staff will be provided on-going, job-embedded professional development (e.g., regarding subject-specific pedagogy, instruction that reflects a deeper understanding of the community served by the school, or differentiated instruction) that is aligned with the school's comprehensive instructional program and designed with the school staff to ensure they are equipped to facilitate effective teaching and learning and have the capacity to successfully implement the school reform strategies for Northeast.
-Some examples of training will include Gifted Endorsement, AP Certification, Teaching in the Block, Literacy Training, Mathematics Training, and training in infusing technology to transform learning.
+The Rutland staff will be provided on-going, job-embedded professional development (e.g., regarding subject-specific pedagogy, instruction that reflects a deeper understanding of the community served by the school, or differentiated instruction) that is aligned with the school's comprehensive instructional program and designed with the school staff to ensure they are equipped to facilitate effective teaching and learning and have the capacity to successfully implement the school reform strategies for Rutland.
+Some examples of training will include Gifted Endorsement, AP Certification, Teaching in the Block, Literacy Training, Mathematics Training, Exemplars training, and training in infusing technology to transform learning.

-The integration of technology into the core curriculum will be used as a method to offer differentiated, individualized and timely instruction.
+The integration of technology into the core curriculum will be used as a method to offer differentiated, individualized, and timely instruction.
 We anticipate transformation of the teaching and learning environment.
 The proposed technology tools and training are thoughtfully linked to research-based effective teaching practice.
 Professional learning opportunities will be focused on establishing and sustaining professional learning communities, collaborating during webinars, and discussing research within and across SIG schools, the state, the nation, the world.